 - Strategic Focus Areas - These are the themes for what types of things need to be accomplished within a company.

 - Objectives - Objectives are generally linked to continuous improvement strategies.
 Continuous improvement is a powerful concept, which is at the heart of kaizen.
-You can learn more about kaizen and its many benefits in the free guide offered HERE.

 - Measures - Key performance indicators are used to measure the performance of an area.